Eidophusikon: Reconstructions

+In 1973 John Ronayne ARCA designed and built a working reconstruction of the Eidophusikon for an exhibition of de Loutherbourg paintings at Kenwood House, London, now managed by English Heritage.
+It was built by Harry Lacock, the House craftsman, with Ronayne and colleagues at the Royal College of Art responsible for the modelmaking and electronic animation.
+It was set in motion manually (by House staff) and featured a moving cloudscape (painted linen, backlit, travelling between two large rollers), and the rising of the Palace of Pandemonium with an animated model of Satan haranguing his troops - as depicted in the Francis Burney watercolour.
+The whole performance took about 10 minutes, accompanied by harpsichord music by Thomas Arne and a spoken script base on Milton's Paradise Lost.

-The first reconstruction was in the year 2004 by Wolkenbilder at the Altonaer Museum Exhibition (cloud images) at Jenisch Has, Hamburg.
+In 2004 a reconstruction was designed by Robert Poulter built by Wolkenbilder at the Altonaer Museum Exhibition (cloud images) at Jenisch Has, Hamburg.
 It was a full-sized theatre with two scenes on the basis of Loutherbourg: from dawn to sunset over the Royal Naval College in Greenwich, and a Mediterranean scene with a lighthouse, moonlight, storms and wrecks.

-The second Eidophusikon was created in 2005 by the Yale Center for British Art, New Connecticut and California's Huntington Library, to recreate a display for the English painter Thomas Gainsborough of his collection 'Sensation and sensibility'.
+In 2005 another version also designed by Robert Poulter for the Yale Center for British Art, New Connecticut and California's Huntington Library, to recreate a display for the English painter Thomas Gainsborough of his collection 'Sensation and sensibility'.
 Gainsborough was a great admirer of the Eidophusikon.
 This full-size version was built in conjunction with Kevin Derkin and the Yale technical department under Rick Johnson.
 The scene, this time, was 'Satan and the Creation of the Pandemonium Palace in Hell', by the poet John Milton from his Paradise Lost.

 A small exhibition on the Eidophusikon and the work of Philip James de Loutherbourg was held at the Huntington Library in San Marino, California in 2006.
 The exhibit featured a working example of an Eidophusikon with docents working the levers.

 In 2006, an Eidophusikon was created by Robert Poulter for the Nouveau Musée National de Monaco.
 Another Mediterranean scene was created with a volcano, moonlight, a storm and a shipwreck.
 This Eidophusikon is part of the permanent collection of the museum.

 A full Eidophusikon, described also as a "small, mechanical theatre", was on display from June to November 2014 at the exhibition "Underworlds" (Unterwelten) in Dortmund, Germany.